 Burgh Castle

-Watching the sunset from Burgh Castle is like stepping back in time while nature puts on a show that’s nothing short of magical.
-This place isn’t just your ordinary sunset spot – it’s a journey through history and nature’s grand spectacle rolled into one.
+Watching the sunset from Burgh Castle feels like stepping back in time while nature puts on a show.
+It’s not just a great sunset spot, it’s a mix of history, big skies, and sweeping views all rolled into one.

-While Burgh Castle is an English Heritage site, you don’t need to be a member to enjoy in history-soaked atmosphere.
-The entry is free for all.
-The only thing you’ll have to open your wallet for is parking, which is a small price to pay for the experience that awaits.
+While Burgh Castle is an English Heritage site, you don’t need to be a member to enjoy it.
+The entry is free for all, but you do have to pay for parking.

 Burgh Castle is located about 5 km west of Gorleston.
-If you’re driving, plug in the magic code “///darkens.toasters.topics” on What3words, and voila, you’re headed straight to the car park.
+If you’re driving, use ///darkens.toasters.topics on What3words to take you straight to the car park.

 Mousehold Heath